levixie/logserver/README.md

 # logserver
-just a simple python logserver
+just a simple python logserver with counter

 there are two different implementations
 1. simple tcp/unix socket